-- 1. Copy manually the .COD file to the C:\ drive of the EVS server. - 2.
+- 1. Copy manually the .COD file to the /mnt/apps/data/setup folder of the EVS server (/setup folder when you connect to the EVS server using an FTP client). - 2.
 In the Multicam Setup menu, press O to open the Options codes management window. - 3.
 Press simultaneously ALT+ F keys.